MatsukawaGenta/genmai-tips/opencv/README.md

 ## Description
 * 01_image_sample.py
-Basic sample for image processing of a still image.
+Basic sample of image processing of a still image.
 * 02_movie_sample.py
-Basic sample for image processing of a video.
+Basic sample of image processing of a video.
 * 03_movie_resize.py
-Sample for resizing a video.
+Sample of resizing a video.
 * 04_picamera2_opencv.py
-Basic sample for picamera2 and opencv.
+Basic sample of picamera2 and openCV.

 ## Usage
 * Video resources are in data directory.